Car insurance buying guide

 Why do I have to have car insurance?

-The simple answer, it is a legal requirement.
+Car insurance is a legal requirement.

 Don’t be tempted to go without it, even if it was just for a little while.
 In an attempt to clamp down on the number of uninsured vehicles on the road, the government introduced Continuous Insurance Enforcement in 2011.
-This basically means that if you own a car, it must be taxed and insured, unless it has been declared off the road through a Statutory off Road Notice (SORN).
+This basically means that if you own a car, it must be taxed and insured, unless it has been declared off the road through a Statutory Off Road Notice (SORN).

 What types of car insurance policies are there for me?